 Greener cities: Who should pay?

-The greening of cities is becoming mainstream, but the question of how to pay for it is proving to be an obstacle.
+Making cities green is becoming mainstream, but the question of how to pay for it is proving to be an obstacle.

 Visitors arriving at the K-11 shopping complex in Hong Kong are greeted with a nine-meter tall peacock statue, 70 destination restaurants, and an atrium designed to look like a galaxy.
 For a modern mall these features may not be surprising; but what you might not expect are 4,600 sq m of green walls, and a rooftop urban farm growing produce for the restaurants below.